History

 My influences include Mick Casson, Michael Cardew, Ray Finch and Joe Finch, also David Frith, having worked for him.

-I am also a member of South Wales Potters.
+I am also a member of the Scottish Potters Association.